kamijoseph/Week-5-AI-assignment/README.md

 * With limited hardware, the hospital may prefer **lightweight models** (e.g., Logistic Regression or LightGBM) that run efficiently on-premise instead of GPU-heavy architectures.

 ---

-## **Conclusion**

-This structured framework covers the **complete AI lifecycle** — from problem definition and data strategy to ethical reflection and deployment.
-The hospital readmission case demonstrates how technical, ethical, and operational aspects intertwine in real-world AI for healthcare.

----